canjs/can-connect/src/can/model/model.md

 ### Specifying the id

 The id of a model is used in a variety of ways.
-It's part of the [connect.base] behavior added to every connection.
-You can customize which property represents the id with [connect.base.idProp].
+It's part of the [can-connect/base/base] behavior added to every connection.
+You can customize which property represents the id with [can-connect/base/base.idProp].

 ```
 connect([...],